Someone shouted, ‘Where’s the bloody barrel?’ Another called back, ‘What you mean ‘Where’s the barrel? You didn’t bloody lose it, did you?’

-I told the sergeant who had just been emptying the remainder of his breakfast to stay in the rear with his group and moved the alpha group into point.
+The sergeant who had just been emptying the remainder of his breakfast into the bushes stayed in the rear with his group and we moved the alpha group into point instead.
 Without wasting time they began hacking their way through the dense foliage.

 This was the sort of thing some of us had talked and fantasized about when we were teenagers still at school.
 During the sixties, in the town of Lausanne in Switzerland, where I grew up, there was this bar called the “Explorer”.
 A few of us would have a drink there after school and look at all the pictures on the walls of real explorers trashing through the jungles in Africa and South America, discovering hitherto unknown tribes, animals or plants.
 Today the only bit of exploring going on is probably on Google and in young men's wet dreams, but back in those days that sort of thing still existed.

-Living in the perfectly clean environment of Switzerland, where not even a the branch of a tree would dare to be out of place without permission, we always wondered what it would be like to in a place of uncharted territory, wild and dangerous… and then one day, about six years later, quite unexpectedly, I found myself standing right there, in the middle of that huge, vast, enormous forest, a forest without end, they call the Amazon.
+Living in the perfectly clean environment of Switzerland, where not even the branch of a tree would dare to be out of place without permission or risk the chop, I always wondered what it would be like to in a place of uncharted territory, wild and dangerous… and then one day, about six years later, quite unexpectedly, I found myself standing right there, in the middle of that huge, vast, enormous forest, a forest without end, they call the Amazon.
 And truly, it is an amazing experience and frequently full surprises.

-I took my two most enthusiastic bush hackers up front and one soldier behind me to keep track of the amount of paces while I kept track of our magnetic heading on the compass.
-But even then, I always had to hack with my own machete at the encroaching vegetation.
-When the jungle gets dense there is no space for anyone else up front except for the boys on point which means everybody stays behind, sometimes for hundreds of meters where they do nothing but wait.
+I took my two most enthusiastic bush hackers upfront and one soldier behind me to keep track of the number of paces while I kept track of our magnetic heading on the compass.
+But even then, I always had to hack with my machete at the encroaching vegetation.
+When the jungle gets dense there is no space for anyone else except for the boys on point which means everybody stays behind, sometimes for hundreds of meters where they do nothing but wait.
 When they are finally called forward to continue on, one can hear the sound of numerous machetes in an almost futile attempt to widen the path.
-After an hour of slow progress we changed the “pathfinders” and the four of us moved all the way to the rear letting someone else have the fun of penetrating the wall of virgin vegetation.
+After an hour of slow progress, we changed the “pathfinders” and the four of us moved to the rear letting someone else have the fun of penetrating the wall of virgin vegetation.